demanuel/NewsUP/README.md

 # Intro

 This program will upload binary files to the usenet and generate a NZB file.
-It supports SSL and multiple connections.
+It supports SSL, multiple connections and parity files.
 This program is licensed with GPLv3.